 I’m writing this trying to bring “sense” and “order” into something that is by nature much more random and chaotic.
 Here are my usual steps when working on a composition.
-I’m trying to follow them as much as possible, but as I’ve said before, it is not always feasible in reality nor as predictable.
+I’m trying to follow them as much as possible, but as I’ve said earlier, this is not always feasible nor as predictable in reality.

 Procrastination and escapism